 The AWRL establishes the reporting specification at or below which data for a parameter must be reported to be compared with freshwater screening criteria.
-The AWRLs specified in Table A7 are the program-defined reporting specifications for each analyte and yield data acceptable for TCEQ water quality assessment.
+The AWRLs specified in Table A7.1 are the program-defined reporting specifications for each analyte and yield data acceptable for TCEQ water quality assessment.
 The LOQ (formerly known as reporting limit) is the minimum level, concentration, or quantity of a target variable (e.g., target analyte) that can be reported with a specified degree of confidence.
 The following requirements must be met in order to report results to the TSSWCB:

-- The laboratory's LOQ for each analyte must be at or below the AWRL as a matter of routine practice - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check standard for each batch of samples analyzed. - Control limits for LOQ check samples are found in Table A7.
+- The laboratory's LOQ for each analyte must be at or below the AWRL as a matter of routine practice - Once the LOQ is established in the QAPP, that is the reporting limit for that parameter until such time as the laboratory amends the QAPP and lists an updated LOQ.
+The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check standard for each batch of samples analyzed. - When reporting data, no results may be reported below the LOQ stated in this QAPP. - Control limits for LOQ check samples are found in Table A7.1.